-Another emergency that may require shelter-in-place is a threat of criminal violence or actual acts.
-This is a precaution aimed to keep you safe while remaining in your facility.
-Shelter-in-place in this case means securing your current location by use of locks, barricades, or means to restrict access to your location.
+Another emergency that may require shelter-in-place is the threat of criminal violence or actual acts.
+This is a precaution aimed at keeping you safe while remaining in your facility.
+Shelter-in-place in this case means securing your current location by using locks, barricades, or means restricting access to your location.
 Follow these instructions when notified of such an incident.

 - When an alert is made, secure your room by locking the door, barricades, or other means to restrict access to your area.
-Avoid using methods involving using your person to restrict access. - Avoid windows. - Stay low to the floor. - Listen to the radio, check text messages, or email for specific details. - If you are outside, take cover where you are until it is safe to enter a facility. - Stay where you are until you are told it is safe by authorities. - Campus Security and Police will respond with the rapid deployment of officers. - If confronted by a violent offender you must take necessary action to protect yourself and others.
+Avoid methods involving use of your person to restrict access. - Avoid windows. - Stay low to the floor. - Listen to the radio, check text messages, or email for specific details. - If you are outside, take cover where you are until it is safe to enter a facility. - Stay where you are until you are told it is safe by the authorities. - Campus Security and Police will respond with the rapid deployment of officers. - If confronted by a violent offender, you must take necessary action to protect yourself and others.
 Be prepared to defend yourself.